 Car Boot Market

 In Grey Lynn we have three community gardens and many people who garden in their backyard.
 Grey Lynn 2030 has had an active gardening group who looked at encouraging the production of your own food from your home garden or on public land.
 In our group, people exchange seedlings and eventually surplus produce.
-The Community gardens focus group is not currently active.
+The Community gardens focus group is not currently active, however you can get in contact with the following:

 Grey Lynn Business Association